Stencyl/stencylpedia/chapter-5/web-requests.md

 ## Summary

 * Visit URLs to point players to your social media pages, Paypal page or iOS game entry.
 * HTTP requests let you do just about anything.
-The “Populate” game for Flash and iOS uses HTTP requests to implement a level share system.
+The "Populate" game for Flash and iOS uses HTTP requests to implement a level share system.
 * Flash variables can be used to communicate with a Flash game's containing webpage.